 Visiting Banff in March?
 Here’s All You Need to Know

-Planning to visit Banff in March and curious to know what to expect?
+Are you planning to visit Banff in March and curious to know what to expect?
 We have you covered!
-Banff in March means it’s still very much winter.
+March in the Canadian Rockies means it’s still very much winter.
 While some of Canada is starting to warm up and head into spring, it doesn’t exactly happen in the Canadian Rockies.

 That doesn’t mean March is the wrong time to visit Banff, though!
-There’s still so much to do in Banff in March, especially if you enjoy things like skiing and snowboarding.
+There’s still so much to do, especially if you enjoy things like skiing and snowboarding.
 So, what will the weather be like in the Rockies in March, and what should you pack?
 Let’s dig in.

 Things to Know Before Visiting Banff in March